-- Simple excision—The tumor is cut out, along with a small amount of normal skin at the edges.
+- Simple excision—The tumor is cut out.
+A small amount of normal skin at the edges is also removed.
 The wound is stitched back together.
 This type of surgery may leave a scar.

 - Wide excision—The tumor is cut out along with a larger area of normal skin.
 This will help make sure there are no cancer cells left behind.